 Sustainability is not a goal in life, it is the form of life itself

-It is the final judge of every agenda, that to which all goals must eventually yield.
-Beyond its compass life is not possible, and mankind has no future there.
+It is the final judge of every agenda, to which all goals must yield.
+Beyond its compass life as we understand it is not possible, and mankind has no future there.

 Sustainability, like its sister discipline morality, is the necessary understructure of freedom and abundance.
-Like morality its substance can also be deduced through insight and inspection, and like morality it too needs to be released from the institutions that would otherwise contain and mold it to their own purposes.
+Like morality its form and substance can be deduced through insight and inspection, and like morality it too needs to be released from the institutions that would otherwise contain and mold it to their own purposes.
 What follows derives from the first three sessions of our 5-day course on sustainability.
-Further analysis and more detailed insights are reserved for the course.
+Further analysis and more detailed insights are reserved for course participants.